 What do you like best about counseling?

-I’ve found that counseling offers an opportunity to come alongside others in their hurt and brokenness–through encouraging, guiding, and and teaching.
+I’ve found that counseling offers an opportunity to come alongside others in their hurt and brokenness–through encouraging, guiding, and teaching.
 I used to think counseling would be boring because you are sitting and working in an office all day.
 However, I’ve found the experience to be quite the opposite.
 I love learning about the special and unique story of each person and helping guide them on their personal journey of healing and growth.
 I’ve found it is exciting to see through God’s eyes the potential and value in each person.

 How do you recharge on your day off?